Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 Sex is much the same way.
 Realistically, it’s very unlikely that desires, kinks, and needs will overlap 100% in any sexual relationship.
 Being polyamorous takes that pressure off, allowing each relationship to find its own sexual groove.
 When I know that my partners can also meet their sexual needs in other relationships, I don’t feel guilty or inadequate because of the things I can’t provide for them.

-But does that mean polyamory is the answer to sexual incompatibility in a relationship that was formerly monogamous?
+But does that mean polyamory is the answer to sexual incompatibility in a marriage or long-term relationship that was formerly monogamous?
 Not necessarily.

-Will Meeting Your Sexual Needs Elsewhere Actually Help?
+Will Meeting Your Sexual Needs Elsewhere Actually Help If There’s Sexual Incompatibility in Your Relationship?

 After everything I’ve just said about polyamory being a wonderful way to explore different sexual needs with different people, I have to add on this enormous caveat: for me and for many people, sexual desire for a person isn’t transferrable.